reutlinger316/Estore/README.md

 # E‑Store
 ## Short Description
-E‑Store is a web‑based store management system built with the **Laravel stack**.
+E‑Store is a web‑based store management system built with the Laravel stack.
+Our target is to commence everyday store management through the website/app.
 The platform enables:
 - **Customers** to purchase products
 - **Merchants** to manage stores